 How do I calculate cooking times for different ingredients?

-Start with the longest cooking items, adding quicker items later.
-Use a food thermometer to ensure proteins are cooked to safe temperatures.
+Start with the ones that take longest, then add quicker items later.
+Use a food thermometer to check meats.

 Conclusion